-Our Physiotherapy Department provides excellent patient-centred, innovative and evidenced-based care in the management of maternity, gynaecological and paediatric conditions.
+The department’s aim is to provide excellent patient centred, innovative and evidenced based care in the physiotherapy management of maternity, gynaecological, neonatal and paediatric conditions.

 The Rotunda Private